Probate Q&A Series

 • Confirm your status as a beneficiary or heir under the will or intestacy laws.

-• Note critical deadlines for filing objections or caveats under Chapter 28A.
+• Note critical deadlines for caveats and other probate filings under North Carolina law.

-• Carefully review the final account and raise exceptions if needed.
+• Carefully review the final account and raise objections if needed.

 • Keep detailed records of communications and transactions.